shlomiasraf/pabutools/docs-source/source/usage/rules.rst

 MES can significantly under-use the budget.
 The idea of running the rule for different initial budget for the voters has been proposed in the scientific literature as a fix for that problem.
-The next section will present general methods to do so.
-For optimal performances, one should use the following:
+General exhaustion methods are presented further down this page.
+For improved performances, one should use the following:

 .. code-block:: python

     outcome = method_of_equal_shares(
         instance,
-        profile.as_multiprofile(), # Faster in general (typically if ballots repeat each others) sat_class=Cost_Sat,
+        profile.as_multiprofile(), # Faster in general (typically if ballots repeat a lot) sat_class=Cost_Sat,
         voter_budget_increment=1 # As soon as not-None, mes iterated is used )